-Applicants are required to provide information on the designation and status of the receiving water body.
-The waterbody to receive the discharge may be designated for a particular use or may be designated as needing protection due to its sensitivity to pollution or because it contains species or habitats of particular importance.
+Information is to be provided on the designation of the receiving waterbody.
+The waterbody to receive the discharge may be designated for a particular use such as a commercial activity or amenity requiring specific water quality standards.
+The designation may result from the need to protection species or habitats of particular importance.
 Discharges to designated waters may be required to meet more stringent discharge standards.